monjurBakthMazumder/2k25-Explore-basic-types-of-typescript/readme.md

 # 2K25: Explore Basic Types in TypeScript

 This project provides a practical introduction to the basic data types in TypeScript.
-It is intended for developers who want to gain a solid understanding of TypeScript's type system and configuration.
+It is designed for developers seeking a clear and foundational understanding of TypeScript’s type system, configuration, and usage.

 ---